wenchma/wenchma.github.io/_posts/2016-08-25-asciinema-record-and-share-your-terminal-session.md

 # What's Asciinema ?

-Asciinema is a cool command-line based terminal session recorder, easy to share with javascript player.
+Asciinema is a cool text-based terminal session recorder, easy to share with javascript player.

+> :bulb: Just pause the player and copy-paste the content you want, it is text, text, text.

 # Installation